ElMoscaviador/shopping-app/README.md

 ### JEST TESTING
 - This app has been integration tested using Jest & React Testing Library.

+### FUTURE UPDATES
+- I plan to circle back to this project and add more animations and UI perks later in my learning, once I near completion of the course.

 ### KNOWN ISSUES
 - While I have strived to make the app responsive, smaller resolutions in landscape mode may break the layout.